sombriks/sombriks-hq/assets/posts/0010-git-mini-crash-course.md

 ## Pull, Push

-Once you start to work on repos with remotes, you just do the same as you did: works, new files, delete files, chance files contents, then add (or stage) those changes, commit them, merge them... but you will also do this:
+Once you start to work on repos with remotes, you just do the same as you did: works, new files, delete files, change files contents, then add (or stage) those changes, commit them, merge them... but you will also do this:

 ```bash